Sujith0Nair/UrlShortener/README.md

 *   **Cache (Redis):** Provides a lightning-fast, in-memory lookup for short URLs to avoid hitting the database on reads.
 *   **Database (PostgreSQL):** The persistent source of truth for URL mappings and analytics data.

+## Project Roadmap

+This project provides a solid architectural foundation.
+The following checklist outlines the features that have been implemented and the future enhancements planned to elevate it to a production-ready application.

-## Key Features
+### Completed Features

-*   **CQRS (Command Query Responsibility Segregation):** Physically separated into two microservices for independent scaling.
+- [x] **CQRS (Command Query Responsibility Segregation):** Physically separated into two microservices for independent scaling.
-*   **Clean Architecture:** Solution is layered into Domain, Application, Infrastructure, and API projects.
+- [x] **Clean Architecture:** Solution is layered into Domain, Application, Infrastructure, and API projects.
-*   **High-Performance Caching:** Utilizes a Redis cache-aside pattern for sub-10ms response times.
+- [x] **High-Performance Caching:** Utilizes a Redis cache-aside pattern for sub-10ms response times.
-*   **Asynchronous Analytics:** Publishes events to RabbitMQ, which are consumed by a background service to update a click counter in PostgreSQL.
+- [x] **Asynchronous Analytics:** Publishes events to RabbitMQ, which are consumed by a background service to update a click counter in PostgreSQL.
-*   **Non-Predictable Short URLs:** A bijective function shuffles sequential database IDs into unique, non-predictable, fixed-length (7-character) short codes.
+- [x] **Non-Predictable Short URLs:** A bijective function shuffles sequential database IDs into unique, non-predictable, fixed-length (7-character) short codes.
-*   **API Key Authentication:** Secures the write endpoint using custom ASP.NET Core middleware.
+- [x] **API Key Authentication:** Secures the write endpoint using custom ASP.NET Core middleware.
-*   **Dynamic Rate Limiting:** Implements tier-based rate limiting ("free-tier", "pro-tier") based on the provided API key.
+- [x] **Dynamic Rate Limiting:** Implements tier-based rate limiting ("free-tier", "pro-tier") based on the provided API key.

+### Future Enhancements

+- [ ] **Automated Testing:** Create dedicated test projects for Unit and Integration tests using frameworks like xUnit and Moq to ensure code quality and reliability.
+- [ ] **Containerize the Entire Application:** Create a `docker-compose.yml` file to define and run the entire application stack (both APIs, PostgreSQL, Redis, RabbitMQ) with a single command.
+- [ ] **Structured Logging:** Implement a robust logging library like **Serilog** to write structured, queryable logs, and configure sinks for different environments (e.g., console, file, Seq).
+- [ ] **Full User Management:** Implement ASP.NET Core Identity for user registration, login, and the ability for users to generate and manage their own API keys.

 ## Getting Started